chartist-js/chartist/bower_components/chartist-plugin-tooltip/README.md

 # Tooltip plugin for Chartist.js

-This plugin provides quick&easy tooltips for your chartist charts.
+This plugin provides quick and easy tooltips for your chartist charts.
 Touch support is planned soon.

 Please visit http://gionkunz.github.io/chartist-js/plugins.html for more information.